Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 Searches Listing validation for the exact token pair Cannot list existing pair
-Creates a new Listing Contract with the specified details Requires a Token-0 and Token-1
+Requires a `Token-0` and `Token-1`
 Stating `0` as a Token address sets the token to `NATIVE` Creates a new listing and liquidity contract
+Verifies contracts
+Writes listing contract details
-Writes the token addresses and router address into the listing Writes liquidity contract details
+Writes liquidity contract details
-Ensure that contract is verified upon creation

 # **Examples**
 E1 : A token with the price of `0.25` implies that the token is worth 0.25 `TOKEN-0`.
 If a user puts an order to spend 250 `TOKEN-0` to buy the token, the exchange calculates; 250 / 0.25 = 1000.
 If they were selling (1000) `TOKEN-1` then the equation is; (1000) * 0.25 = 250.